This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

 • Divide the batter among the 12 muffin cups.
-Using a 1/4 cup measure should distribute the batter pretty evenly.
+Using a 1/4 cup measure should distribute the batter evenly.

-• Bake at 350ºF until the muffins have risen, and feel firm to a light touch in the center of the muffin, about 22 to 25 minutes.
+• Bake at 350ºF until the muffins have risen, and feel firm to a light touch in the center of the muffin, about 25 minutes.
+Allow to cool for at least 20 minutes before removing from the pan.

 Notes